tomkingkong/planet-express/README.md

 ### [Ride today!](http://planet-express.herokuapp.com/)
 ###### Note: This project is meant to be viewed on mobile.

-For this solo project I was tasked with developing an App under three constraints for a User Base, specific API, and Technology.
+A solo project developed under three constraints:
-1. Mass Transit Users
+User Base:    Mass Transit Users
-2. NASA API
+API:          NASA API
-3. jQuery
+Technology:   jQuery

-I have also included Hubble API and NewsAPI, for visuals and added information.
+Also included are the Hubble API and NewsAPI, for visuals and added information.

+Built as a mobile application.

+## Tech Stack
+React / Router / Redux

 ## Set Up
 Clone this project